mailgun/documentation/source/api-domains.rst

  ================= ==========================================================
  Parameter         Description
  ================= ==========================================================
- name              Name of the domain login             The user name, for example ``bob.bar`` password          A password for the SMTP credentials.
+ password          A password for the SMTP credentials.
 (Length Min 5, Max 32)
  ================= ==========================================================